analiz-app/analiz/README.md

 1. Clone the repository
 2. Run `npm install` to get the dependencies
+3. Run `bower install` to get the front-end dependencies
-3. Run `grunt build` to build the app
+4. Run `grunt build` to build the app
-4. Find the app binaries in `/releases` folder.
+5. Find the app binaries in `/releases` folder.

 ## Contributing